Biden looks for a big win in South Carolina’s Democratic primary after pushing for state to go first - The Boston Globe

 South Carolina was also where Biden reversed his fortunes with a resounding victory during the 2020 Democratic primary after defeats in Iowa, New Hampshire and Nevada.

-Many Black Democrats in South Carolina are still loyal to Biden after he was No. 2 to the nation’s first Black president, Barack Obama.
-The state’s senior congressman, Democrat Jim Clyburn, long one of Congress’ most powerful Black leaders, remains a close Biden friend and ally.
+Many Black Democrats in South Carolina are still loyal to Biden after he was vice president to the nation’s first Black president, Barack Obama.
+The state’s senior member of the U.S. House, Democrat Jim Clyburn, long one of Congress’ most powerful Black leaders, remains a close Biden friend and ally.

 Advertisement